ikossaczky/ikossaczky.github.io/_posts/2021-01-01-command-line-cheatsheet.md

 `grep -n -P "regex" file`: search for expressions matching regex in file
 - -P: use pcre (perl) regex standard

+`pushd folder`, `popd`: `pushd folder` changes working directory to folder.
+By calling `popd`, the working directory is reseted back.

+`!23`: run 23th command from `history`

+`!23:p`: print 23th command from `history`, and save it to history.
+The command can be edited after pressing up-arrow.

 ## Jekyll
 `bundle exec jekyll serve`: run webpage locally